Python-David/vaultedb/docs/encrypted_storage/encrypted_storage_user_doc.md

-# VaultDB `encrypted_storage.py`: User-Centered Documentation
+# vaultedb `encrypted_storage.py`: User-Centered Documentation

 ## Overview

-`encrypted_storage.py` is where VaultDB becomes magic.
+`encrypted_storage.py` is where vaultedb becomes magic.
 It wraps the low-level `storage.py` system with **transparent encryption**, ensuring that every document Timi saves is fully encrypted on disk — even if someone steals the file, they won’t read a thing.

 It’s the same simple Python API she’s already using — but now, her data is secure by default.